omniti-labs/circus2/README.md

    existing resources (e.g. checks) that match a given pattern.
  * circonus_add - Reads in a json file of circonus resources and adds them in bulk.
+ * tag - Bulk tag checks/graphs/worksheets based on a regex match on their title/name.

 Documentation for each tool is provided at the top of each tool's source file, or in a .md file of the same name as the tool.